manasshah1810/HTML-CSS-JS-Projects/README.md

-# Java Projects
+# FrontEnd Projects

 ## Description

-The Java Projects repository is dedicated to showcasing projects developed using HTML, CSS, and JavaScript.
+The FrontEnd Projects repository is dedicated to showcasing projects developed using HTML, CSS, and JavaScript.
 These projects demonstrate the combination of front-end technologies to create interactive and functional web applications.

 ## Projects